andrew/ultimate-awesome/README.md

 - [awesome-institutional-hpc](https://github.com/frankier/awesome-institutional-hpc) - List of tools you can use to get the most from your institutional HPC resources.
 - [awesome-extended-reality](https://github.com/friedrith/awesome-extended-reality) - A curated list of all technologies related to virtual reality, augmented reality, etc.
 - [awesome-ux](https://github.com/frontend-park-mail-ru/awesome-ux) - Приложенька по тестированию, курс UX.
-- [awesome-metaframeworks](https://github.com/fyodorio/awesome-metaframeworks) - A curated list of awesome resources related to software development with metaframeworks.
 - [awesome-smbx](https://github.com/GabrielKiesshau/awesome-smbx) - A list of awesome smbx content.
 - [Manipuri-NLP](https://github.com/galax19ksh/Manipuri-NLP) - A comprehensive overview of research regarding Natural Language Processing (NLP) of Manipuri language.
 - [my-awesome](https://github.com/galendai/my-awesome) - Awesome List of my own!.